NCSU-Libraries/groovy-marc/README.md

 the '$' to use the more common form, e.g. the above expression is equivalent to both `record['245$a']` and `record["245\$a"]`.
-Expressions usually return lists (of ControlField, DataField, or Subfield as appropriate), except where the expression denotes a control field and the 245.
+Expressions usually return lists (of ControlField, DataField, or Subfield as appropriate), except where the expression denotes a non-repeatable control field and the 245.

-the framework as non-repeatable, however, and so expressions involving it return the single value.

-    The tagging work is not yet complete (only control fields and the 245 will be treated as non-repeatable), however, so *most* expressions will return lists of fields.

 If you want to look at all the 035s,(e.g.) you would do something like `record["035"].each {
     DataField fld -> .... }`.